garrandall/popular-music-data/tracks/just-between-you-and-me-lou-gramm.md

 Heaven and earth
 I don't understand
-Ooh, you're getting reckless, girl
+Oh, you're getting reckless, girl
 All alone
 One cold, cold word
 Could lead to another
 Heaven and earth
 All alone, all alone
-Heaven and earth, oooh
+Heaven and earth, oh